Rafi-Cantor/huddled-media-tech-test/README.md

 # Setup .env file

-After you clone the repo you will need to add a .env file to the root of the projexct and add your secrets like shown below:
+After you clone the repo you will need to add a .env file to the root of the project and add your secrets like shown below:

 ```
 REACT_APP_APP_KEY=YOUR_APP_KEY